Beware of Fake iTunes Receipt Emails

 Cancel Order, Report a Problem links – slavodelic[dot]com/pod/check[dot]php

-View\Download link – http://cpslex[dot]com/images/download[dot]jpg[dot]exe
+ViewDownload link – http://cpslex[dot]com/images/download[dot]jpg[dot]exe

 Purchase History link – http://cpslex[dot]com/images/history[dot]pdf[dot]exe

-As you can see, the URLs were pointing to a PHP page and a couple executable files.
-With that, it’s safe to say that the fake iTunes receipt email was not just an ordinary spam or phishing email but a malicious email that intended to trick users into installing a trojan horse virus on their computers.
+As you can see, the URLs were pointing to a PHP page and a couple of executable files.
+With that, it’s safe to say that the fake iTunes receipt email was not just ordinary spam or phishing email but a malicious email that intended to trick users into installing a trojan horse virus on their computers.

-People who send these type of emails use scare tactics to trick users to provide their account names/passwords, click on links, install attachments, etc. If an unsuspecting person got duped into thinking that this was a real iTunes receipt and that person clicked on any of the embedded links, their computer would’ve been compromised.
+People who send these types of emails use scare tactics to trick users to provide their account names/passwords, click on links, install attachments, etc. If an unsuspecting person got duped into thinking that this was a real iTunes receipt and that person clicked on any of the embedded links, their computer would’ve been compromised.
 Their personal information could be stolen, credit cards & bank accounts breached and their computer could be used as a “bot” for a botnet.

 If you ever come across the same type of email, make sure that you DON’T click on any of the links and/or DON’T download/install any of the attachments.
 DELETE the email and warn your family and friends about it.